poletaevvlad/Hedgehog/README.md

 ## Manual

-Hedgehog comes with a user manual in the form of a man page that can be viewed via `man hedgehog 1`.
+Hedgehog comes with a user manual in the form of a man page that can be viewed via `man hedgehog 1` on a UNIX-like platforms.
 It's also available online at [poletaevvlad.github.io/Hedgehog/hedgehog.1.html](https://poletaevvlad.github.io/Hedgehog/hedgehog.1.html).